Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Technical Validation

-To clarify how changes in touch direction affect the signal captured by the sensor in our tactile texture database, we performed a classification task to classify eight different touch directions.
+To clarify how changes in sliding direction affect the signal captured by the sensor in our tactile texture dataset, we performed a classification task to classify eight different sliding directions.